Kauazitox/Kauazitox/README.md

             </h1>
 </div>

 <p align="center">Hello ❤️!!
-I'm Kauã, a programming student looking to improve his skills in the most diverse areasI'm passionate about games and I like creating mods and plugins for them.</p>&nbsp;
+I'm Kauã, a programming student eager to enhance my skills in various areas.
+I have a deep passion for games and enjoy creating mods and plugins to improve the gaming experience.
+In my free time, I work as a graphic designer, with a primary focus on social media.</p>&nbsp;

 <div align="center">
         <a href="#">